jianghaochu/dtw/code/README.md

+## To-do List
+- [ ] Understanding of HOG1

+- [ ] Comparison table presenting different descriptors

+- [ ] Comparison table presenting different distance metrics (e.g., Euclidean, Chi-square)

+- [ ] Do we need to follow some coding style rules (As opening scripts, I see a lot of squiggly underlines--coding suggestions--in VS Code)

-### Q & A - 05/27/2023
+## Q & A - 05/27/2023

-+ Name of the new algorithm: Time-dependent Weighted Dynamic Time Warping (TD-WDTW)
+- [ ] Name of the new algorithm: Time-dependent Weighted Dynamic Time Warping (TD-WDTW)

-+ For self-defined window function, there are no path differences across different DTW algorithms but differences exist across varying window size.
+- [ ] For self-defined window function, there are no path differences across different DTW algorithms but differences exist across varying window size.
 Is it what we expected?
 More details to be discussed.

-+ Default window type for dpcore_window is sakoeChibaWindow
+- [ ] Default window type for dpcore_window is sakoeChibaWindow

-+ Require further test on different datasets
+- [ ] Require further test on different datasets

-+ The distance calculation in ``dist.cpp`` is not aligned with ``dist2.R``
+- [ ] The distance calculation in ``dist.cpp`` is not aligned with ``dist2.R``

-### Update - 05/27/2023
+## Update - 05/27/2023

 + Add [``WeightFunc.ipynb``](https://github.com/jianghaochu/dtw/blob/main/code/WeightFunc.ipynb)
 + Add [``WeightFunc.R``](https://github.com/jianghaochu/dtw/blob/main/code/WeightFunc.R)